MicrosoftDocs/entra-docs/docs/architecture/architecture.md

 ## Microsoft Entra architecture

-The geographically distributed architecture of Microsoft Entra ID combines extensive monitoring, automated rerouting, failover, and recovery capabilities, which deliver company-wide availability and performance to customers.
+Microsoft Entra ID geographically distributed architecture combines extensive monitoring, automated rerouting, failover, and recovery capabilities, to deliver company-wide availability and performance.

 The following architecture elements are covered in this article: